GautamGadipudi/blog-assignment/README.md

 ### Steps to get the API running:

-Clone the repo
+1. Clone the repo
+2. Run mongoDB in the background
-Open a terminal in the root of the repo
+3. Open a terminal in the root of the repo
-Type the following in the terminal to get all the node_module dependencies:
+4. Type the following in the terminal to get all the node_module dependencies:
 ```
 npm install
 ```
-Then to get the API running, type the following in terminal:
+5. Then to get the API running, type the following in terminal:
 ```
 node index.js
 ```